LoginRadius/html5-sdk/README.md

 <h6 id="GetAccessTokenByFacebookAccessToken-get-"> Access Token via Facebook Token (GET)</h6>
- The API is used to get LoginRadius access token by sending Facebook's access token.
+ The API is used to get the LoginRadius access token by sending Facebook's access token.
 It will be valid for the specific duration of time specified in the response.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-facebook-token/)